rcc-uchicago/api-standards/README.md

 * Info included in the header of a request for a resource (such as authentication info) shouldn't generally affect how that resource is represented in the response.
 Different resource representations should only result from requesting different URLs.

-## An Example
+## Example

-Suppose the base URI of our API is `http://acme.org/api`.
+The HTTP verb (method) specified in a request indicates the type of action to be taken on a resource.
+Below is an example of how the standard HTTP methods map to CRUD (create, read, update, delete) operations in a particular context.

 #### `/users`

-We'll represent the set of all Acme users with a user collection resource (`/users`) and handle any incoming http requests to `http://acme.org/api/users` on the basis of the request method:
+We'll represent the set of all Acme users with a user collection resource (`/users`) and handle any incoming http requests to `http://acme.org/api/v2/users` on the basis of the request method:

 * `GET` - return a list of URIs for the user instance resources in this collection.